cedeo/wimtvpro-wordpress/README.txt

 * Bugfix and schedules disabled until next enhanced release = 4.0 =
 * New version of program scheduling functionality
+= 4.1 =
+* Minor fix for PHP 5.5 and later.
+Updated to jwplayer7

 == Upgrade Notice ==
 Into version 2.0 added videos Playlist and Report.
 When you update insert again your wimtv user and password.